eamsden/ghc-proposals/proposals/0000-qemu-cross-compiler.rst

 ..
 What are the reasons for *not* adopting the proposed change.
 These might include
 .. complicating the language grammar, poor interactions with other features,

-Argle Bargle maintaining a cross compiler is hard.
+Maintaining a cross compiler is hard.

 Alternatives
 ------------